 - Whether there is nerve damage — Numbness can be prolonged if there is damage to a nerve.
 Permanent nerve damage can occur if a nerve is pinched for too long a period of time.
 If the nerve is pinched for only a short period of time, there are typically no permanent effects.
 If you already have nerve damage, click here to learn about our neuropathy program and its benefits.

-Arrow PTR is ready to help reduce how long it takes your numbness to go away
+Arrow PTR is ready to help your numbness go away faster

-If you’re someone who feels numbness somewhere on your body and you think it may be due to a pinched nerve, physical therapy may be beneficial for you.
-Sometimes when a nerve becomes pinched in one area, for instance, in the elbow, it can cause numbness in the fingers.
+If you feel numbness somewhere on your body and think it may be due to a pinched nerve, physical therapy could be beneficial for you.
+Sometimes when a nerve becomes pinched in one area of your body, it can cause numbness in another area (like the way a pinched nerve in your elbow causes numbness in the fingers).
 With Arrow Physical Therapy & Rehabilitation specialists on your side, the amount of time it takes for your numbness to go away could be significantly reduced.

 At Arrow PTR, we offer free screenings designed to answer your questions, discuss treatment options, and help you find a solution that addresses your condition and symptoms.
 The major element of this solution will likely be a PT plan that we create just for you.
 Such a plan will be geared toward reducing tension on the pinched nerve and cutting the pain and numbness it’s causing.